mcecode/meme-party/README.md

 then, you can just open *./build-dev/index.html* or *./build-prod/index.html* in your browser.

-### To Develop
+### To Develop - THIS PART DOESN'T WORK YET

+**webpack-dev-server@3 is not yet fully compatible with webpack@5 and causes some problems with npm so I removed it from the project for now.
+I will add it when it back has been updated.**

 It's often useful to have a dev server in development, so I set this project up with [webpack-dev-server](https://github.com/webpack/webpack-dev-server).
-To utilize it, you'll have to create a *.env* file in the project's root directory because I set up the start command with [env-cmd](https://github.com/toddbluhm/env-cmd) to load up HTTPS dev certs.
+If you want to use HTTPS or set a custom port, you'll have to create a *.env* file in the project's root directory to load up the HTTPS dev certs and/or your other preferences.

-The default port where the dev server runs is 5000.
-If you want to specify a different port, just put the following to your *.env* file:
+If you want to specify a custom port, just put the following in your *.env* file:

 ```text
   PORT=your port number preference
 ```

-To use your own local dev cert, just add the following info in your *.env* file:
+To use your own local dev cert, just add:

 ```text
   SSL_KEY=/path/to/your.key